 Ustadz AA in forex law in Islam

 The conditions for forex trading are allowed there are 3;

 - Hit the spot, can not be delayed.

 - Do not use leverage, hit full margin.

 - Pair with currency only, can not be other than currency.

-Since there are differences of opinion among scholars about forex trading, I personally conclude that forex law is makruh.
+Since there are differences of opinion among scholars about forex trading, I personally conclude that forex law in Islam is makruh.
 This means that if left forex it is better but if it does not matter.

 Because in trading before registering as a participant has agreed to all the risks that may be lost in trading.
 It is best to read the agreement carefully and about risk disclosure.

 In forex trading, there is a sale and purchase agreement, where when a trader performs a buy action he has agreed to the current price and bears the risk when the value changes down for example.

 While in the sale and purchase is the existence of a sale and purchase agreement.
 For example, Ani buys donuts for the price of a thousand, and the trader agrees with the price then there will be a sale, but if not then it will be canceled.